The Recommended Split Between Passive And Active Investing

 Passive and active investing are two ways to make investment returns in the stock market.
 Since my first job in finance, I've always actively invested some of my funds to chase unicorns.
 The question is: what is the best split between passive and active investing in the stock market?

 If you are only a passive investor, you won't be able to outperform the market (S&P 500 or your index of choice).
 In fact, you're guaranteed to slightly underperform the market due to the small fees.
-But at least you'll save on larger fees and grow with the market.
+But at least you'll save on larger fees from active funds and grow with the market.
 You'll also outperform people who don't even bother investing in the stock market.

 It was my active investment in a now defunct Chinese internet stock in 2000 called VCSY, that enable me to come up with a 20% down payment on a San Francisco property in 2003.
+My investment went from $3,000 to $150,000 in a mere six months.
+I turned the funny money into a real asset, which is paid off today and rents for $4,500 a month.

 There is always a hot stock that could make (or lose) you a quick fortune.
 They are just hard to find and time right.
 But that doesn't mean you can’t try with the proper risk parameters.